 His work has been exhibited at the Eyebeam Center for Art and Technology as part of the group show, What Sound Does a Color Make?
 (2005), at the Whitney Museum of American Art as part of the BitStreams show (2001), and at such venues as the Diapason Gallery for Sound (New York), Artists Space (New York), and the Valencia Biennial’s VideoRom.
 An early work was part of the Sonorità Prospettiche (Prospective sonorities) program at Suono Ambiente (Rimini, Italy), and travelled to the Venice Biennale, Kulturforum (Bonn), Kulturreferat (Munich), Lugano, Switzerland, and the City of Turin.

-Szymanski studied film and video at RISD and, as a non-matriculated student, studied electronic music at Brown University’s MacColl Studios.
-During this period, he performed multichannel live electronic music in Boston and Providence.
-After relocating to New York, he performed live music as a member of the electronic/industrial band IKE YARD.
-The band released LPs for Factory America (U.S. offshoot of Factory Records) and Les Disques du Crepuscule (Belgium).
+Szymanski studied film and video production while pursuing a BFA at Rhode Island School of Design and participated in electronic music classes at MacColl Studios, Providence, RI with Professor Gerald Shapiro (Schep) and Thomas Delio.
+During that time, he performed multichannel live electronic music in Boston and Providence and New England.
+After relocating to New York, he continued to perform live electronic music as a member of the electronic/industrial band IKE YARD.
+The band had releases with Factory America (U.S. offshoot of Factory Records) and Les Disques du Crepuscule (Belgium).